Acer Predator Aethon 550 TKL

 • Both keyboards have a detachable cable.

-• Both keyboards support Bluetooth version 5.
+• Both feature Bluetooth version 5.

-• Both keyboards feature RGB lighting.
+• Both keyboards have RGB lighting.

 • Both keyboards have a backlit keyboard.